 Monica Panzarino (b.
 1979, New York, NY) is a video artist and educator.
 Her single-channel, performance, and installation works combine real-time image/sound manipulations with a feminist and often humorous critique of gender representations in popular culture.

-Panzarino received a Master of Fine Art from the School of the Art Institute of Chicago in 2011, and a Bachelor of Fine Art from Alfred University in 2002.
-Her work has recently exhibited at the Museum of Contemporary Art in Chicago, IL, the European Media Art Festival in Osnabrück, Germany, the Chicago Underground Film Festival, the Dallas Video Festival, Vanity Projects in New York, NY, and Aggregate Space in Oakland, CA. She has had artist's residencies at Signal Culture in Owego, NY in 2015, and the Experimental Television Center in Owego, NY in 2008, 2007, and 2003.
-Panzarino currently teaches 4-D Design in the Foundation Department at Pratt Institute in Brooklyn, NY.
+Panzarino received a Master of Fine Art from the School of the Art Institute of Chicago in 2011 and a Bachelor of Fine Art from the New York State College of Ceramics at Alfred University in 2002.
+Her work has exhibited at the Museum of Contemporary Chicago, Cheekwood Botanical Garden & Museum of Art in Nashville, TN, the European Media Art Festival in Osnabrück, Germany, MediaArt Friesland in Leeuwarden, the Netherlands, the Chicago Underground Film Festival, Art in General in New York, NY, and Aggregate Space Gallery in Oakland, CA, among other venues.
+She was an artist-in-residence at Signal Culture in Owego, NY in 2015, and at the Experimental Television Center in Owego, NY in 2008, 2007, and 2003.